Mathuv/guides-django/series_1/part_04.md

     `vagrant up`

 With this completed we come to the end of the first part of our django-starts series which show you how to setup a bare minimum Vagrant environment + Django project + cookiecutter.
-You can now use starter_4 as a cookiecutter for al of your Django projects if you like.
+You can now use the `django_starter` template created in this part as a cookiecutter for al of your Django projects if you like.
 However, in reality, this is a little far from what we truly want, which is something that allows us to start developing right away.
-So in `starter_5` we are going to begin focusing on Django and seeing how we can improve our Django template.
+So in `Part 5` we are going to begin focusing on Django and seeing how we can improve our Django template.